 - i.
-Treat all children, young people, and vulnerable adults who enter Saint Patrick's Cathedral with dignity and respect. - ii.
-All staff who come into regular contact with children, young people and vulnerable adults will be garda vetted. - iii.
-All staff who come into regular contact with children, young people, and vulnerable adults be provided with access to this handbook and appropriate training. - iv.
-Ensure that as far as is reasonable staff members are never alone with a child, young person, or vulnerable adult. - v.
-Do not arrange to meet a child, young person, or vulnerable adult outside of Saint Patrick's Cathedral without the knowledge and consent of their parent/ guardian. - vi.
-Do not attempt or encourage contact with a child, young person, or vulnerable adult by phone, email or social media without the knowledge and consent of their parent/guardian.
+All staff who come into regular contact with children, young people or vulnerable adults will be Garda vetted - ii.
+All staff who come into regular contact with children, young people and vulnerable adults be provided with access to this handbook and appropriate training - iii.
+Ensure that as far as is reasonable staff members are never alone with a child, young person or vulnerable adult - iv.
+Do not arrange to meet a child, young person or vulnerable adult outside of Saint Patrick's Cathedral without the knowledge and consent of their parent/guardian. - v.
+Do not attempt or encourage contact with a child, young person or vulnerable adult by phone, email or social media without the knowledge and consent of their parent/guardian - vi.
+Do not allow a personal relationship to develop with a child, young person or vulnerable adult

 - vii.
-Do not allow a personal relationship to develop with a child, young person, or vulnerable adult. - viii.
-Do not leave the premises with a child, young person, or vulnerable adult. - ix.
-If a child, young person or vulnerable adult is in need of assistance that requires a staff member to accompany them to another area within Saint Patrick's Cathedral or to have physical contact with them a second member of staff should be notified and where necessary be present - x.
-Have a basic knowledge of the signs and symptoms of abuse - xi.
-Know how to respond should a child, young person or vulnerable adult make a disclosure of neglect or abuse - xii.
-Know how to report suspected neglect or abuse - xiii.
-If a child, young person or vulnerable adult is in need of First-Aid their parent/guardian and another member of staff should be present unless exceptional circumstances apply - xiv.
-An accident report form with the parent/guardian/ carer's signature should be filled out before they leave the premises - xv.
-If First-Aid is performed on a child/young person while they are in Saint Patrick's Cathedral and their parent/guardian is not present they should be made aware of the incident without delay and the accident/incident report form made available to them - xvi.
-Any accidents/incidents/emergencies that occur while a child/young person is in the care of Saint Patrick's Cathedral should be recorded and reported to the DLP - xvii.
-If a child, young person or vulnerable adult becomes separated from their parent/guardian/carer they should be accompanied to a designated location (Southwest porch Front Desk) where two or more staff members are present until their parent/guardian/carer is located - xviii.
-Once there they should be asked for their name, their parents name, and a PA announcement should be made to locate the parents. - xix.
-No food or drink should be given to a child without their parent's consent. - xx.
-No unaccompanied children should be admitted to Saint Patrick's Cathedral. - xxi.
-If a child or young person is presented to Saint Patrick's Cathedral as being lost the DLP or a verger should be notified who will attempt to contact the parent/guardian of the child/young person or if appropriate contact An Garda Siochana.
+Do not leave the premises with a child, young person or vulnerable adult - viii.
+If a child, young person or vulnerable adult is in need of assistance that requires a staff member to accompany them to another area within Saint Patrick's Cathedral or to have physical contact with them a second member of staff should be notified and where necessary be present - ix.
+Have a basic knowledge of the signs and symptoms of abuse - x.
+Know how to respond should a child, young person or vulnerable adult make a disclosure of neglect or abuse - xi.
+Know how to report suspected neglect or abuse - xii.
+If a child, young person or vulnerable adult is in need of First-Aid their parent/guardian and another member of staff should be present unless exceptional circumstances apply - xiii.
+An accident report form with the parent/guardian/ carer's signature should be filled out before they leave the premises - xiv.
+If First-Aid is performed on a child/young person while they are in Saint Patrick's Cathedral and their parent/guardian is not present they should be made aware of the incident without delay and the accident/incident report form made available to them - xv.
+Any accidents/incidents/emergencies that occur while a child/young person is in the care of Saint Patrick's Cathedral should be recorded and reported to the DLP - xvi.
+If a child, young person or vulnerable adult becomes separated from their parent/guardian/carer they should be accompanied to a designated location where two or more staff members are present until their parent/guardian/carer is located - xvii.
+Treat all children, young people and vulnerable adults who enter Saint Patrick's Cathedral with dignity and respect - xviii.
+Photographs of children and young people who are in the care of Saint Patrick's Cathedral should not be taken by members of the public - xix.
+Photographs of children and young people should be taken only by members of staff who have written consent from the child/young person's parent/guardian. - xx.
+Photos should be used only for the purpose stated on the written consent - xxi.
+Anyone taking photographs of a child/young person without consent will be asked to desist b) Education Department